Mission and Vision

 School of Nursing Mission

-The Weber State University Dumke College of Health Professions (DCHP) School of Nursing’s mission statement supports the mission of Weber State University (WSU) and DCHP.
+The School of Nursing’s mission statement supports the mission of Weber State University (WSU) and the Dumke College of Health Professions (DCHP).
 The WSU School of Nursing’s mission is unique to the nursing profession and is designed to prepare nurses at the associate’s, bachelor’s and master’s degree levels while offering an academic setting wherein safe patient-centered care, quality improvement, evidence-based practice, teamwork and collaboration, and informatics are core values.
 To achieve this mission the School of Nursing (SON) prepares graduates who will competently practice nursing within a complex local, national, and international environment, understand the significance of evolving healthcare technology, and apply both professional and ethical principles with sensitivity to the diverse needs of individuals, groups, and communities.

 School of Nursing Support of WSU Mission Core Themes